muratkeremozcan/pact-js-example-react-consumer/README.md

 ### Consumer flow for Pact

 Unlike traditional consumer driven contract testing, there is no need for a specific order of executions between the consumer and the provider.
-The provider only has to publish their OpenAPI spec, and consumer tests vs the OpenAPI spec is verified at the Pact broker.
+The provider only has to publish their OpenAPI spec and at the Pact broker, consumer tests are verified against the OpenAPI spec.

 We only verify against what's published at dev of the provider; the provider can make any changes to their OpenAPI spec, merge to main unimpeded, and we always have to ensure we're aligned with that at the consumer.
+The provider's only responsibility is ensuring that their OpenAPI spec is correct; and they can do schema testing for that - which in our case is done during api e2e.

 ```bash
 npm run test:consumer